Austudy Payment

 Austudy Payment is a Commonwealth Government of Australia income support payment for students above the age of 25 years of age, paid under the Social Security Act 1991.
 It commenced operation on the 1 July 1998.
 Students below the age of 25 years are paid Youth Allowance.
+Austudy is adjusted on January 1 in line with 12-month changes in inflation.

 In general, to qualify, one must be an Australian resident, over 25, and studying full-time at an approved education institution.
 However, students who were receiving Youth Allowance prior to turning 25 and are still pursuing the same course of study continue to receive Youth Allowance until they finish (or otherwise terminate) their course.
 Unlike Youth Allowance, Austudy Payment customers are considered independent from their parent/s and are not subject to the Parental Income Test, Family Assets Test and the Family Actual Means Test.